Eureka! California Black Gold In My Back Yard, Compost That Is

 I just dug some of my delicious compost out of the pile.
 I am getting ready to fill my bin up with a bunch of new clippings but I wanted to finish off my stash before it got covered.
 There were worms inching around as I turned the compost over.
 Ahhhh.

-I usually spread out my finished compost next to the bin and leave it for a few days so the worms and bugs and whoever has a chance to vacate first.
+I usually spread out my finished compost next to the bin and leave it for a few days so the worms and bugs and whoever else may be in there has a chance to vacate first.

 I don’t know why I get so excited about compost.
 Perhaps the fact that even I can do it?
 It’s free, improves my soil and fertilizes my plants?
 Or, it’s full of worms and just cool?